COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 DATA STRUCTURE
 —----------------------------------
-Data are organized into {SITE_YEAR} folders, with up to 12 monthly CSV files in each folder for each plot at the site.
+Data are organized into {SITE_YEAR} folders, with up to 12 monthly comma-separated value (CSV) files in each folder for each plot at that site.
 Sites include CRC (Crane Creek), GCW (GCReW), GWI (Goodiwn Island), MSM (Moneystump Marsh), OWC (Old Woman Creek), PTR (Portage River), SWH (Sweet Hall Marsh), and TMP (TEMPEST experiment).
 See site-specific metadata files in each folder.

 CHANGELOG
 —----------------------------------